 - an establishment which is a mental nursing home within the meaning of that Act

 If someone has a short stay in hospital it has no effect on council tax liability or the amount of tax that must be paid.
-If the patient has been, or is likely to be, in a hospital for so long that s/he can no longer be considered to be solely or even mainly resident in her/his home, then s/he should be ignored for the purpose of a discount.
+If the person has been, or is likely to be, in a hospital for so long that s/he can no longer be considered to be solely or even mainly resident in her/his home, then s/he should be ignored for the purpose of a discount.
 A dwelling left empty by someone who is solely or mainly resident in hospital is exempt from the council tax.

 Most hospitals are subject to non-domestic rates, but some types of long-stay hospitals can be considered dwellings for council tax purposes.
-Patients who are solely or mainly resident in such a hospital are disregarded for the purposes of a discount.
+Persons who are solely or mainly resident in such a hospital are disregarded for the purposes of a discount.
 In this context, and for the purpose of exemptions, a ‘hospital’ means:

 - an NHS hospital including any NHS trust hospital; and

 - a military, air force or naval unit or establishment in which medical or surgical treatment is provided

 Required evidence: completed application form and letter from institution showing admission date